Disturbance-Aware Dynamical Trajectory Planning for Air-Land Bimodal Vehicles: Results

-\textit{Remark:} In the simulations, the control inputs are the rotational speeds of the four motors.
+To assess the performance of the proposed framework, we compare it with a representative air-land bimodal navigation framework \cite{zhang2022autonomous} across three simulated disturbance scenarios.
+Fig.~\ref{fig:trajs-sim} shows the trajectories, while TABLE~\ref{tab:benchmark} summarizes the quantitative performance metrics.
+In the simulations, the control inputs are the rotational speeds of the four motors.
 The mechanical power of each motor is calculated as $P = \tau \omega$, where the torque is modeled as $\tau = k_{\text{torque}} \cdot \text{rpm}^2$ and the angular velocity is given by $\omega = \frac{2\pi}{60} \cdot \text{rpm}$.
 The total system energy consumption is obtained by integrating the sum of the four motors’ mechanical power over time.